rahulyadav97185966/liveness-probes-kubernetes/README.md

 # liveness-probes-kubernetes
-this repository contains an example explanation of thr use of probes specially liveness probes .
+this repository contains an example explanation of the use of probes specially liveness probes .